awsdocs/amazon-s3-userguide/doc_source/ways-to-add-notification-config-to-bucket.md

 ## Step 2: Create an Amazon SNS topic<a name="step1-create-sns-topic-for-notification"></a>

-Follow the steps to create and subscribe to an Amazon Simple Notification Service \(Amazon SNS\) topic\.
+Follow the steps to create and subscribe to an Amazon SNS topic\.

-1. Using Amazon SNS console create a topic\.
-For instructions, see [Create a Topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.
+1. Using Amazon SNS console, create a topic\.
+For instructions, see [Creating an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.

 1. Subscribe to the topic\.
 For this exercise, use email as the communications protocol\.
-For instructions, see [Subscribe to a Topic](https://docs.aws.amazon.com/sns/latest/dg/SubscribeTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.
+For instructions, see [Subscribing to an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-subscribe-endpoint-to-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.

    You will get email requesting you to confirm your subscription to the topic\.
 Confirm the subscription\.

 1. Replace the access policy attached to the topic with the following policy\.
-You must update the policy by providing your SNS topic Amazon Resource Name \(ARN\), bucket name, and bucket owner's account ID\.
+You must update the policy by providing your SNS topic ARN, bucket name, and bucket owner's account ID\.

    ```
    {